 Enrich.
 Engage.
 Explore.

 Dr. Natalie N. Summerville founded The Grand Magnolia School after over 25 years as an educator to create a new kind of school experience.
-Grand Magnolia is a private micro-school of just 8 children with 4:1 ratios.
+Grand Magnolia's micro-school environment allows your child to thrive with just 8 children with no more than 4:1 ratios with a 4-person teaching team of professional educators.
 Nestled in in the heart of the West End of Richmond, Virginia, Grand Magnolia takes an experiential approach to educational excellence.
-Every day, we cultivate a nurturing and active learning home for children to flourish with ample outdoor time, hands-on exploration, and play.
+Every day, we cultivate a nurturing and active learning home for your child to flourish with ample outdoor time, hands-on exploration, and play.

 At Grand Magnolia, we see the brilliance in your child.
 Every day, we strive to keep the spark of each child's innate love of learning alight.